MuhweziDeo/Andela-Weekone-Fast-Food-Fast/readme.md

 ## Installation
 - cd in directory with cloned respository
-- Run 'pip3 install -r requirements.txt' to install recommended packages for python3 in terminal
+- Run `pip3 install -r requirements.txt` to install recommended packages for python3 in terminal
-- If you are using python 2 'run pip install -r requirements.txt' in terminal
+- If you are using python 2 `run pip install -r requirements.txt` in terminal
 - open terminal
 - run "git checkout 160364084-api-endpoints"
-- run "python/python3(depending on python version) run.py" to start server
+- run `python/python3(depending on python version) run.py` to start server
 - In browser navigate to https://localhost:5000 to access app

 ## Running Tests
 - cd into directory with cloned repository
 - open a terminal window
-- Run 'py.test --cov' in terminal
+- Run `py.test --cov` in terminal

 ## Break Down of Tests
 1. Test_create_order